 Attend a bird walk conducted by your local Audubon chapter.

-Though this, you will learn about birds in your area – how they live, what they eat, where they appear.
+These walks provide wonderful opportunities to learn about birds in your area – how they live, what they eat, where they appear.